luxonis/depthai-docs-website/new_system/source/pages/faq.rst

 Yes.
 DepthAI is architected to put as-little-as-possible burden on the host.
 So even with a Raspberry Pi you can run a handful of DepthAI with the Pi and not burden the Pi CPU.

-See `here <https://docs.luxonis.com/tutorials/multiple_depthai/>`_ for instructions on how to do so.
+See :ref:`here <Multiple DepthAI per Host>` for instructions on how to do so.

 Is DepthAI OpenVINO Compatible?
 ###############################